-It should be noted that in contrast to previous backbone construction problem formulations that use a simple disk communication model, the MFPA/MTPA involve a non-trivial assignment component.
+It should be noted that in contrast to previous backbone construction problem formulations, the MFPA/MTPA involve a non-trivial assignment component.
 Specifically, a solution needs to balance assigning RNs to their closest MBNs and not assigning too many RNs to any particular MBN.
-Thus for the overall problems, not only do K MBNs need to be placed at their optimal locations, but once placed there are $K^N$ different RN to MBN assignments, among which the optimal one must be chosen, where N is the number of RNs.
+Thus for the overall problems, not only do K MBNs need to be placed at arbitrary locations on the plane, but once placed there are $K^N$ different RN to MBN assignments, among which the optimal one must be chosen, where N is the number of RNs.

-By exploiting the geometric structure of the problem, we are able to develop an optimal polynomial time algorithm for the MFPA problem for fixed K and an optimal solution for a restricted version of the MTPA problem for $K \leq 2$ .
+Despite this, we are able to develop an optimal polynomial time algorithm for the MFPA problem for fixed K. We also develop an optimal solution for a restricted version of the MTPA problem for $K \leq 2$ .
 As will be described later, the key lies in exploiting certain geometric properties of the placement portion of the problem, and certain combinatoric structure for the associated assignment subproblem.
-To the best of our knowledge, this is the first work to consider the MBN placement and assignment problem with the objective of optimizing throughput objectives (as opposed to just connectivity objectives as is typically done with the disk communications models).
-As such, the main contribution of this paper is the development of a new framework for the backbone construction problem under throughput objectives (i.e., the MFPA and MPTA objectives), and the development of optimal algorithms for the MFPA and MTPA problems.
+We also develop approximation and heuristic algorithms for both problems.